 Alias analysis is perhaps one of the most crucial and widely used analyses, and has attracted tremendous research efforts over the years.
-Yet, advanced alias analyses are extremely difficult to get right, and the bugs in these analyses are one key reason that they have not been adopted to production compilers.
+Yet, advanced alias analyses are extremely difficult to get right, and the bugs in these analyses are most likely the reason that they have not been adopted to production compilers.
 This paper presents NEONGOBY, a system for effectively detecting errors in alias analysis implementations, improving their correctness and hopefully widening their adoption.
 NEONGOBY works by dynamically observing pointer addresses during the execution of a test program and then checking these addresses against an alias analysis for errors.
 It is explicitly designed to (1) be agnostic to the alias analysis it checks for maximum applicability and ease of use and (2) detect alias analysis errors that manifest on real-world programs and workloads.
-It emits no false positives as long as test programs do not have undefined behavior per ANSI C specification or call external functions that interfere with our detection algorithm.
-It reduces performance overhead using a practical selection of techniques.
-Evaluation on three popular alias analyses and real-world programs Apache and MySQL shows that NEONGOBY effectively finds 29 alias analysis bugs with zero false positives and reasonable overhead; four of the bugs have been patched by the developers.
-To enable alias analysis builders to start using NEONGOBY today, we have released it open-source at https://github.com/ wujingyue/neongoby, along with our error detection results and proposed patches.
+It reduces false positives and performance overhead using a practical selection of techniques.
+Evaluation on three popular alias analyses and real-world programs Apache and MySQL shows that NEONGOBY effectively finds 29 alias analysis bugs with only 2 false positives and reasonable overhead.
+To enable alias analysis builders to start using NEONGOBY today, we have released it open-source at https://github.com/alias-checker, along with our error detection results and proposed patches.

-Categories and Subject Descriptors

-D.2.4 [Software Engineering]: Software/Program Verification; D.2.5 [Software Engineering]: Testing and Debugging; F.3.2 [Logics and Meanings of Programs]: Semantics of Programming Languages
+Categories and Subject Descriptors D.2.4 [Software Engineering]: Software/Program Verification; D.2.5 [Software Engineering]: Testing and Debugging; F.3.2 [Logics and Meanings of Programs]: Semantics of Programming Languages

-General Terms

-Algorithms, Design, Reliability, Experimentation
+General Terms Algorithms, Design, Reliability, Experimentation

-Keywords

-Error Detection, Alias Analysis, Dynamic Analysis
+Keywords Error Detection, Alias Analysis, Dynamic Analysis

-1. INTRODUCTION
+1. Introduction

 Alias analysis answers queries such as "whether pointers p and q may point to the same object."
-It is perhaps one of the most crucial and widely used analyses, and the foundation for many advanced tools such as compiler optimizers [27], bounds checkers [18], and verifiers [14, 13].
-Unsurprisingly, a plethora of research [30, 22, 23] over the last several decades has been devoted to improve the precision and speed of alias analysis, and PLDI and POPL alone have accepted over 37 alias analysis papers since 1998 [29].
+It is perhaps one of the most crucial and widely used analyses, and the foundation for many advanced tools such as compiler optimizers [34], bounds checkers [14, 20, 32], and verifiers [13, 15, 16, 30, 37].
+Unsurprisingly, a plethora of research [8, 25, 27, 40] over the last several decades has been devoted to improve the precision and speed of alias analysis, and PLDI and POPL alone have accepted over 37 alias analysis papers since 1998 [36].
 (Most citation lists in this paragraph are seriously incomplete for space.)